 A data warehouse collects information from many sources.
 It converts different data into a uniform format, following the data analytics requirements.
 Data warehousing ensures production standards and quality information.

 Different departments can generate consistent results.
-Thus, producing more accurate data, you can use it as the basis for decision-making.
+Thus, producing more accurate data can be used as the basis for decision-making.
 It decreases the risk of misinterpretation of the information.

 3. Retrieving Historical Data